The liver is the second largest organ in your body. It performs several different functions.

 Liver failure can be either acute or chronic.

 Acute liver failure

 Acute liver failure strikes fast.
-You’ll experience loss of liver function within weeks or even days.
-It may happen suddenly, without showing any symptoms.
+You can experience loss of liver function within weeks or even days.
+It may happen suddenly without showing any symptoms.

 Chronic liver failure

 During chronic liver failure, your liver becomes inflamed.
 This inflammation causes the formation of scar tissue over time.
-As your body replaces healthy tissue with scar tissue, your liver begins to fail.
+As your body replaces healthy tissue with scar tissue, your liver gradually loses its typical range of function.